Understanding landing page experience

 Landing page experience refers to how good we think someone's experience will be when they get to your landing page (the webpage they end up on after clicking your ad).
 You can improve your landing page experience by:

 - providing relevant, useful, and original content,

-- making it easy for customers to navigate your site (including on mobile sites).
+- making it easy for customers to navigate your site (including on mobile sites), and

-Your landing page experience affects not only your Quality Score, but also your advertising costs and ad position.
+Your landing page experience affects not only your Quality Score, but also your Ad Rank and advertising costs.